 Delhi polls: Former DUSU chief Rocky Tuseed files nomination for Rajendra Nagar seat

-Congress' Rocky Tuseed on Tuesday joined the list of former DUSU presidents such as Arun Jaitley, Ajay Maken and Alka Lamba who have graduated from their respective party's student bodies to mainstream politics.
-Tuseed, who was the Delhi University Students' Union president from Congress-affiliated NSUI in 2017, has been fielded from the Rajendra Nagar assembly seat against the Aam Aadmi Party's Raghav Chadha and BJP's RP Singh.
-He filed his nomination on Tuesday after his name was announced on Monday night by the party.
+Congress' Rocky Tuseed on Tuesday joined the list of former DUSU presidents such as Arun Jaitley, Ajay Maken and Alka Lamba who graduated from their respective party's student bodies to mainstream politics.
+Tuseed, who was the Delhi University Students' Union (DUSU) president from Congress-affiliated NSUI in 2017, has been fielded from the Rajendra Nagar assembly seat against the Aam Aadmi Party's Raghav Chadha and BJP's RP Singh.

+His tenure as DUSU president was bumpy and rocky to say the least as there was a sword hanging over his continuation as the head of the students' body.
+Tussed was disqualified after he filed his nomination in September 2017 for not disclosing that disciplinary action was taken against him for assaulting a student in his college but his candidature was allowed after the Delhi High Court had put DU's order on hold.

+While his plea was pending, he was elected as the president.
+In 2018, the high court had set aside his election saying he will no longer remain president, but later a stay was put on the decision by the same court.
+When he became president, he had ended the five-year-drought for the NSUI.

 Lamba, who had unsuccessfully contested from Moti Nagar for the Vidhan Sabha elections on her poll debut from the Congress in 2003, had then joined the AAP and won from the Chandni Chowk constituency in 2015.
 However, in September last year, she quit the AAP and announced that she has returned to the Congress, which has fielded her from the Chandni Chowk constituency.